 Why We Revised Our FY2027 Family-to-Employment Spillover Estimate

 In March 2026, we estimated that the family-based-to-employment-based (FB-to-EB) green card spillover for fiscal year 2027 would land near 95,000 visas.
 That number propagated through our wait-time estimator, our blog posts, and our newsletter.
-After analyzing the May 2026 visa bulletin, we are revising that estimate downward to approximately 55,000, with a wide confidence range described below.
+After analyzing the May 2026 visa bulletin, we revised that estimate downward to approximately 55,000 in April, then back up to approximately 81,000 in late May as consular disruptions deepened (see the update at the end).

 Data sourced from the State Department visa bulletins, INA Sections 201, 202, and 203, and the Department of Homeland Security Yearbook of Immigration Statistics.
 Not legal advice.